StevenBlack/hosts/alternates/porn/readme.md

 containing additional category-specific hosts files to include in the amalgamation.
 Example: `--extensions porn` or `-e social porn`.

-`--noupdate`, or `-n`: skip frtching updates from hosts data sources.
+`--noupdate`, or `-n`: skip fetching updates from hosts data sources.

 `--output <subfolder>`, or `-o <subfolder>`: place the generated source file in a subfolder.
 If the subfolder does not exist, it will be created.